0xgeekery/nft-brc-721/README.md

 nft-brc-721 (abbreviated as nbrc-721) is a set of NFT protocols specifically designed for the ordinals ecosystem, aiming to solve the following problems:

-1. NFT data must be stored entirely on-chain.
+1. NFT data is stored entirely on-chain.
 2. NFT data stored on-chain should be as small as possible.
 3. NFTs should not only be images, but also have their own names and quantities, and more importantly, they should have randomness and uniqueness.